cbobrasil/Transfermarkt/README.md

 - games: incremental (don´t need to do a full refresh, better to just add the new games)
 - player_valuations: incremental (have information along the time)
 - players: full refresh (have mutable informations about each player like the actual club and the value in market)

+#### Snapshots
+We will do snapshots on the changes for the full refresh tables.
+With this we maitain the history of this table.